medusa-project/active-medusa/README.md

 ## Updating Entities

-Simply call `update` an an entity.
+Simply call `update` on an entity.
 (Bang version [!] also available.)

 ## Deleting Entities

 Call `delete` on an entity.
-This method accepts an optional boolean `also_tombstone` parameter that will delete its tombstone as well.
+This method accepts an optional boolean parameter that will delete its tombstone as well.

 ## Loading Entities